nancygehanjia/nancygehanjia.github.io/_pages/cv.md

 * Summer 2021: Project Manager Assistant
   * Beijing Beiming Shuke Information & Technology Co., Ltd., Guangzhou Branch, Guangzhou, China
-  * Collaborated with several leading tech companies in a government issued project on building secured applications for citizen activity monitorization and facility management.
+  * Collaborated with several leading tech companies in a government issued project on building secured applications for citizen activity monitoring and facility management.
 Coordinated with Project Managers and Architects on data transportations and test result deliveries.
 Ensured the synchronization of data in both testing and performing environments

 <!-- Skills
 ======